 Alternately, you could assign numbering to the first two paragraphs and then number the last two paragraphs (which will start at "1" again).
 Then place the cursor in the fourth paragraph (which is currently numbered "1") and choose Continue Numbering from either the Context menu or the Bulleted & Numbered Lists submenu, under the Type menu.

 Formatting Numbers.
 The default formatting applied to automatic numbers is dull as rocks: the number—set in the same font, size, color, and styling as the first character of the paragraph—followed by a tab.
-In order to spice up your numbering, select Bullets and Numbering from the Control panel menu (or Option/Alt-click the Numbered List button in the Control panel).
-When the List Type pop-up menu is set to Numbers, you can adjust the following settings in the Numbering Style section of the dialog box (see Figure 4-55).
+In order to spice up your numbering, select Bullets and Numbering from the Control panel menu (or Option/Alt-click on the Numbered List button in the Control panel).
+When the List Type pop-up menu is set to Numbers, you can adjust the following settings in the Numbering Style section of the Bullets and Numbering dialog box (see Figure 4-56).

 - Format.
-You can choose from among normal numerals (such as 1, 2, 3, etc.), Roman numerals (I, II, III, etc.), or alphabet characters (a, b, c, etc.) from the Format pop-up menu.
-Choose None to omit the number entirely, though it's rare that you'd want to.
+You can choose from among normal1 numerals (such as 1, 2, 3, etc.), Roman numerals (I, II, III, etc.), or alphabet characters (a, b, c, etc.) from the Format pop-up menu.
+You can also choose None to omit the number entirely, though it's rare that you'd want to.

-- Number.
+Number.
 You can control how the number appears by typing codes into the Number field.
-The default value, ^#.^t, means type the current number for this list, followed by a period, then followed by a tab.
-You don't have to remember the codes—you can use the pop-up menu associated with the field.
-If you do use a tab character, it has to be the last code in this field.
+The default value, ^#.^t, means type the current number for this particular list, followed by a period, then followed by a tab.
+You don't have to remember the codes—instead, just pick them from the flyout menu next to the field.
+Note that if you do use a tab character, it has to be the last code in this field.

 You can type pretty much anything in the Number field.
 For example, you could type Item No. ^#^_ which means type "Item No." followed by a space, then the number, then an en dash.